Inge Viett: 2 June movement

-She ended up as a member of the 2 June Movement, recruited by Bommi Baumann.
-She moved back to her former home at 22 Eisenbahnstraße in order to escape the state surveillance to which the "Liebenwalde Street" commune was presumed to be subject.
+Viett ended up as a member of the 2 June Movement, recruited by Bommi Baumann.
+She moved back to her former home at 22 Eisenbahnstraße in order to escape the state surveillance to which the Liebenwalde Street commune was presumed to be subject.
 It was at the Eisenbahnstraße that she and the three others formed an activist cell which later grew to number seven members.
 They needed to finance their activities so started with an attack, in which Viett participated, on a bank.
 That was unsuccessful and had to be aborted, but a later bank attack succeeded.